Major Depressive Disorder Treatment Plan

 Step 6: Progress notes

 Update the progress notes section regularly with observations from each session or consultation.
-Include changes in symptoms, client feedback, and any adjustments made to the treatment plan.
-This ongoing documentation is crucial for tracking the client’s progress and making informed decisions about future treatment steps.
+Include changes in symptoms, client feedback, and any adjustments made to the initial treatment and plan.
+This ongoing documentation is crucial for tracking the client's progress and making informed decisions about future treatment steps.

 Step 7: Client signature